 this case, you change the permissions for the involved files and

 directories so that the server has the right to use them.
-You
+You can

-can also start the server as
+also start the server as

-root, but this
+root, but this raises

-raises security issues and should be avoided.
+security issues and should be avoided.

-the server has access.
+access.
 For example, if the data directory is

 /usr/local/mysql/var, use this command: